Emmyeka/CCNA-Cisco-Certified-Network-Associate/Cyber-Security/Cybersecurity Essentials/README.md

-##Charpter 1 – Ethics Quiz
+## 🔹 Charpter 1 – Ethics Quiz

-####1.
-An employee is at a restaurant with friends and describes an exciting new video game that is under development at the company the employee works for.
+### 1. An employee is at a restaurant with friends and describes an exciting new video game that is under development at the company the employee works for.
 Is the behavior of the employee ethical or unethical?

-•	ethical
+    - [x] Agile Model
-•	unethical
+    - [ ] Waterfall Model

-<b>Explanation:</b>											 It is not ethical to share a confidential product idea before it is released.
+<b>Explanation:</b></br>										 It is not ethical to share a confidential product idea before it is released.
 Describing the game to a group of friends outside the company could leak the idea and jeopardize the new product offering.

 2. During a meeting with the Marketing department, a representative from IT discusses features of an upcoming product that will be released next year.
 •	ethical